Legal Online Betting at South African Bookies

 Foreign Betting Sites Supporting South African Rand (ZAR)

 There’s a lot of confusion whether or not using foreign betting sites from SA is legal.
 What we do know for sure is that online gambling is illegal in South Africa, however betting on sports and horse racing is fully legal.
 If players were only to bet sports and races, and avoid poker and casino, using foreign betting sites might be legal.
 No court has ruled on this.
 In short, we are not sure if using foreign betting sites is legal or not.
-Consult with your own authorities or legal professionals, and know the section below is for information purposes only.
+Consult with your own authorities or legal professionals.